apirrone/reachy_mini_discord_bot/rag_documents/doc_reachy_mini_full.md

 Get the Direction of Arrival (DoA) value from the ReSpeaker device.

 The spatial angle is given in radians:
-0 radians is left, Ï/2 radians is front/back, Ï radians is right.
+0 radians is left, π/2 radians is front/back, π radians is right.

 Note: The microphone array requires firmware version 2.1.0 or higher to support this feature.
 The firmware is located in src/reachy_mini/assets/firmware/*.bin.